What kind of world do you want, one without the other?

 There is no 12 step program to decontaminate the dialogue, but one bold one.
 Has it ever occurred to anyone, that the president is fighting because you are?
 Has it ever occurred to anyone that everyone is wrong because the questions are?

-In christianity there is a principle (although they don’t know it) that confessing they are a sinner, whether it’s even “sin” or not, is exhilarating because in this one moment of life they know with absolute surety they are wrong—they now have a benchmark to measure any success because of the failure.
+In christianity there is a principle (although they don’t know it) that confessing they are a sinner, whether it’s even “sin” or not, is exhilarating because in this one moment of life they know with absolute surety they are right about being wrong—and now have a benchmark to measure any success because of the failure.
 And realizing one is completely wrong is about as accurate a statement as can be mustered.